NEMSLinux/nems-docs/platforms/ami.rst

 AMI IDs
 -------

-The NEMS Linux AMI is found under *Community AMIs* on **us-east-1 (N.
+The NEMS Linux AMI is found under *Community AMIs* on the following AWS Service Endpoints.
-Virginia)**.
 If you wish to deploy on a different AWS Service Endpoint and are a current Patron supporting the project on Patreon, please let me know and I will copy the AMI to your preferred region.
 Since this costs me extra money to do, I only do it by request, and only for those who contribute to the project.

--  NEMS 1.5 AMI Build 1 - ami-03480e018178d1c75
+NEMS 1.5 AMI Build 1
+- N. Virginia (us-east-1) ami-03480e018178d1c75
+- Ireland (eu-west-1) ami-07d0a43c2844ae01c

 Introduction
 ------------